azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 Design a language's syntax so that the autoformatter can really go to town.

-For instance, suppose your language uses whitespace for semantic meaning.
+For instance, suppose a language uses whitespace for semantic meaning.
 The autoformatter is then less able to change whitespace however it pleases, since doing so could change the meaning of the code.
-This means when moving around blocks of code during a refactor, or when pasting snippets of code from your coworker or StackOverflow, you must correctly indent the code yourself.
+This means when a developer moves around blocks of code during a refactor, or pastes a snippet of code from their coworker or StackOverflow, they must correctly indent the code themselves.

-By contrast, in a language where the block structure is explicitly noted with delimiters like `{` and `}`, the formatter can take the fullest of liberties to rewrite your code to be correctly indented.
+By contrast, in a language where the block structure is explicitly noted with delimiters like `{` and `}`, the formatter can take the fullest of liberties to rewrite the code to be correctly indented.

-Not to mention that many editors, even without language server support, automatically insert the pairing closing `}` when you type `{` (and similarly with `[]`, `()`, etc).
+Not to mention that many editors, even without language server support, automatically insert the pairing closing `}` when typing `{` (and similarly with `[]`, `()`, etc).

-Additionally, it could be advantageous to be forgiving, to a degree, with your language's syntax, since the autoformatter can take care of it.
-You could allow trailing commas in list literals and things of that sort.
+Additionally, it could be advantageous to be forgiving, to a degree, with the language's syntax, since the autoformatter can take care of it.
+Consider allowing trailing commas in list literals and things of that sort.
 The autoformatter can then decide to add trailing commas if the literal spans many lines, and not add them if it spans only one line.

-Having a forgiving syntax also helps with cutting down on parse errors, which makes your language easier to work with for a language server.
+Having a forgiving syntax also helps with cutting down on parse errors, which makes the language easier to work with for a language server.

 ## Conclusion